dannam83/At_Your_Service/README.md

-# You Got Served
+# At Your Service

 ## Introduction
-D-railed is a model framework that mimics the core functions of Rails.
-By going through this demo, you will be exercise basic Rails operations using code written by yours truly.
+At Your Service is a model framework that mimics basic server and router functionality.
+This demo will walk you through the steps that data goes through when it's sent to the server as a request, and then sent back to the user as a response.

 ## Setup
 1. Download the folder